top of page

 The breakup of any relationship is painful and difficult, especially if children are involved.
 Family mediation offers a balanced, non confrontational approach to resolving a wide range of issues in the presence of an impartial family mediator.

 Separating couples attend mediation to find mutually agreeable solutions for their children, the house and finances.
-Principal Mediation helps people to reach agreement by offering a safe place to discuss these and other issues.

 It is a constructive and empowering process that can help families make agreements by facilitating communication, promoting cooperation, focusing on interests and needs, encouraging compromise and flexibility, empowering decision-making, and preserving relationships. helping families find a way to continue to move forward in a new way.